 Sucralfate begins to work within a few hours of administration; however, the drug will need some time to heal your condition.
 It may take 4-8 weeks for your ulcer to completely heal.
+Keep in mind, each patient may experience a different length of time before the full effect is felt.
 Consult with your doctor if your condition persist or worsens after 4 weeks of treatment.

 What are the side effects of Carafate?